-The Graduate School at Cornell University consists of fields rather than departments.
-The Field of Horticulture is comprised primarily of faculty from the Department of Horticulture based in Ithaca and at the New York State Agricultural Experiment Station in Geneva, N.Y., but also includes faculty in Plant Biology, Plant Breeding and Genetics, Crop and Soil Sciences, Boyce Thompson Institute for Plant Research, Food Science, Animal Science and Design and Environmental Analysis plus adjunct faculty from USDA-ARS.
+The Graduate School at Cornell University consists of fields rather than departments or other units.
+The Field of Horticulture is comprised primarily of faculty from the Horticulture Section based in Ithaca and at the New York State Agricultural Experiment Station in Geneva, N.Y., but also includes faculty in Plant Biology, Plant Breeding and Genetics, Crop and Soil Sciences, Boyce Thompson Institute for Plant Research, Food Science, Animal Science and Design and Environmental Analysis plus adjunct faculty from USDA-ARS.
 (View faculty in the Graduate Field of Horticulture.)

 The Graduate Field of Horticulture consists of two subjects, each with two concentrations:

 - Breeding of Horticultural Crops